Concordium/concordium.github.io/source/shared/net/guides/guide-ledger.rst

 Before you install the Concordium Ledger App, make sure you’ve completed the following steps:

-- You’re running a node on the Concordium blockchain with either :ref:`Windows <run-node-windows>`, :ref:`macOS <run-node-macos>`, :ref:`Ubuntu <run-node-ubuntu>`, or :ref:`Docker <run-a-node>`.
+- You’re running a node on the Concordium blockchain with either :ref:`Windows <run-node-windows>`, :ref:`macOS <run-node-macos>`, :ref:`Ubuntu <run-node-ubuntu>`, or :ref:`Docker on Linux <run-a-node>`.

 - You’ve set up the `Ledger Nano S <https://support.ledger.com/hc/en-us/articles/360000613793-Set-up-your-Ledger-Nano-S?docs=true>`_ or the `Ledger Nano X <https://support.ledger.com/hc/en-us/articles/360018784134-Set-up-your-Ledger-Nano-X?docs=true>`_.

 - You’ve downloaded `Ledger Live <https://www.ledger.com/ledger-live/download>`_.

 ..
 Warning:: During the process described in this guide, you’ll generate private keys on the Ledger Nano S or Nano X, and you’ll receive a 24-word recovery phrase.
-This is the only backup of your private keys.
+This is the only backup of your private keys, and you need it to access you accounts if you lose your Ledger device.
 Make sure that you store it securely.

 Install the Desktop Wallet
 ==========================